Crissov/unicode-proposals/draft-proposals/hand-gestures.proposal.md

 ### Spelling

 There are several finger alphabets for different scripts in use worldwide.
-For the roman script alone, there are at least __ ones known, which may share symbols for some letters, though.
+For the roman script alone, there are at least __ ones known, many of which share symbols for most letters, though.

 ### Gesturing